CourseReps/ECEN452-SP18/Students/StevenYeh/Lab11/README.md

 What does it mean to transform into the time domain?<br>
 Ans:<br>
-When look at the time domain plot, the highest S11 values means the EM wave have biggest reflection.
-In this case, the highest point of S11 at 0.4 ns is when the wave hits the metal plane.
-After observe the highest reflection point, we can record the time delay and use to calibrate the VNA.
-In other words, we can precisely known the position of the MUT plane.
-That's the main reason why we choose to use the time domain instead of the frequency domain.<br>
+Time domain plot is easy to extract the distance of the MUT.<br>

 How do you interpret the S11 data in time domain?<br>
 Ans:<br>
-As mentioned above, the highest S11 values means the propogating wave encounters the metal plane.
-As a result, wave propogates 0.4 ns and hits the metal plane.<br>
+Compare the two S11 values of free space and metal plane placed, we can know the position of the metal plane.
+The spike S11 values means the EM wave have reflection.
+In this case, the spike point of S11 at 3.66 ns is when the wave hits the metal plane.
+Then, we can transform the time delay to the distance.
+In other words, we can precisely known the position of the MUT plane.
+That's the main reason why we use the time domain instead of the frequency domain.<br>

 How does looking at the time domain help with the calibration?<br>
 Ans:<br>
-When we known the position of the MUT plane, we can measure the characteristics of the MUT next time.<br>
+When we known the position of the MUT plane, we feed the data into VNA to do the calibration.
+Activate the time-domain gate, we could have a better estimation of the measurement.<br>